How I Got My Laser Eye Injury

 Me: Because your beam is not being steered to raster the stripe on the ground.
 Instead, it’s been firing a flat beam forward and doing a raster scan of [gestures] that Grand Cherokee.

 Bob and Customer 1 & 2 looked up to see the stripe of exposed metal on the door of the VP of Sales’ car where the paint had been burnt away.
-On closer inspection, we later leaned that the Quanta-Ray had burnt through the wheel well and cut the brake line.
+On closer inspection, we later learned that the Quanta-Ray had burnt through the wheel well and cut the brake line.
 At this point, I decided I want to really rub in what a terrible idea all this was to them.
 How they had failed on so many levels.

 Me: That’s $VP_of_Sales’ car, isn’t it Bob?